-Your exposure to chemicals, toxins, or radiation in the home or at work
+- If you had contact with chemicals, toxins, or radiation at home or work

-Whether either of you has had sex outside the relationship
+- Whether either of you had sex outside the relationship

-Have you had any changes in blood flow or the appearance of large blood clots?
+- Did you have any changes in blood flow or the appearance of large blood clots?

 Infertility Tests for Women

-There is no single best test or ideal workup for infertility.
-In practice, doctors perform multiple tests and exams to identify any problems that might be contributing to a woman's infertility.
+There is no single best test for infertility.
+Doctors use a variety of ways to identify any problems that might help cause fertility trouble.

-The doctor may check levels of the hormone progesterone in a woman's blood.
-Increases in progesterone indicate ovulation.
+Your doctor also may check levels of the hormone progesterone in your blood.
+Increases in progesterone show that you are ovulating.

-A woman can check her body temperature each morning.
+On your own, you can check your body temperature each morning.
 Basal body temperature rises a bit just after ovulation.
-By checking her body temperature each morning, a woman can detect this rise, showing her ovulation pattern over months.
+By checking it each morning, you'll learn your pattern of ovulation over several months.

-The doctor may also run tests on a woman's thyroid, or check for other hormonal problems, to rule out underlying causes of missed or irregular ovulation.
+Your doctor may also run tests on your thyroid, or check for other hormonal problems, to rule out conditions that might cause missed or irregular ovulation.

 Tests of Reproductive Organs

 Transvaginal ultrasound.
-An ultrasound wand is introduced into the vagina to bring it close to the pelvic organs.
-Using sound waves, a doctor can see images of the ovaries and uterus.
-Often the doctor can determine whether there are follicles in the ovaries.
+A doctor places an ultrasound "wand" into the vagina and brings it close to the pelvic organs.
+Using sound waves, they'll be able to see images of the ovaries and uterus to check for problems there.

 Hysteroscopy.
-A thin, flexible tube with a camera on its lighted end is threaded through the cervix into the uterus.
-The doctor can see problems with the uterus, and take tissue samples if needed.
+Your doctor puts a thin, flexible tube -- with a camera on the end -- through the cervix and into the uterus.
+They can see problems there and take tissue samples if needed.